Collection: Women's Touchscreen Leather Gloves

 How do I care for touchscreen lambskin gloves?

 Same care as standard nappa: avoid water, blot dry if wet, store flat, condition once or twice per season.
-The conductive yarn is integrated into the seam structure and isn't affected by leather conditioner used on the shell.
+The conductive yarn is integrated into the seam structure and is not affected by leather conditioner used on the shell.

 What size should I order?